 We’re particularly keen on working with marginalised communities who tend to experience the most severe forms of inequalities in healthcare.
 They are experts in their own experiences and we should be led by their needs and what ultimately matters to them to make sure they get the help and care that is right for them.

-Over the next few months we will be talking to people who know and love Macmillan, people who have never heard of us, and even plan to speak to people who have been disappointed by us to ensure we focus our efforts where we can have the biggest impact.
+Over the past twelve months we have been talking to people who know and love Macmillan, people who have never heard of us, and those who have been disappointed by us, to ensure we focus our efforts where we can have the biggest impact.
 Every experience and idea shared will help us shape how we support the growing number of people with cancer.

 To find out more about the our open strategy, visit our Transforming Macmillan Together page.